joaopbicalho/joaopbicalho/README.md

 - 👋 Hi, I’m @joaopbicalho
-- I’m a second year student at the University of Toronto studying Enineering science
+- I’m a second year student at the University of Toronto studying Engineering science
 - I have taken courses in python, C, verilog HDL and Arm assembly, including Data Structures and Algorithms
 - You can reach me in my email joaopedrobicalho13@gmail.com